igorski/bitmappery/README.md

 Note that the WebAssembly Web Worker execution takes a performance hit when compared to its inline operation.
 This is due to messaging overhead when providing image buffers to the WASM memory inside the Worker context.
-This could benefit from further tweaking to see whether it gets closer to the JavaScript Web Worker performance.
+This could benefit from further tweaking to see whether it gets closer to the JavaScript Web Worker performance. (**NOTE:** _With reserved Workers and pooled images this setup has since improved_).

-However, as in the current setup the JS solution alone is performant enough _and you would need to write the filter code twice_ (once in TypeScript in `src/rendering/filters` and once in C++ in `src/wasm`), the default for WASM is disabled.
+As in the current setup the JS solution alone is performant enough _and you would need to write the filter code twice_ (once in TypeScript in `src/rendering/filters` and once in C++ in `src/wasm`), the default for WASM is disabled until further request.